Lingxi-Li/Happy_Hacking_CXX/README.md

 [manual](https://github.com/Lingxi-Li/Happy_Hacking_CXX/blob/master/manual.md)
 prepared just for you.
 So check it out.

-Got some nice hackish trinkets yourself?
+Got some nice trinkets yourself?
 Please do share them with us.
 We invite you to join the party and play together~ :tada:

 - [Dependencies](#depend)